 • His typed and handwritten diary (kept from 1911 to 1986), which brings together his memories and inner thoughts, sizable excerpts of which were published in three volumes, currently out of print. (see bibliography).

-Florette Lartigue, who passed away in 2000, bequeathed her personal property to The French Foundation in order for it to be used for projects dedicated to Jacques Henri Lartigue, including exhibitions, conferences or films.
+Florette Lartigue, who passed away in 2000, bequeathed her personal property to the Fondation de France in order for it to be used for projects dedicated to Jacques Henri Lartigue, including exhibitions, conferences or films.